fitbit-v/Stories/Lightning/README.md

 * Hoisting occurs when the JavaScript interpreter makes two passes at your code.
 * In the first pass, variable and function declarations are “hoisted” to the top of the code.
 * In the second pass they are evaluated and assignments are made.
+* Variables declared with the `const` keyword are also block-scoped and cannot be hoisted
+* Constants are not immutable.
+This means that it is possible to modify the properties of objects or arrays assigned with const.
+* when dealing with objects or arrays, only the object itself cannot be reassigned.
+Properties within that object or array can be changed.
+*